danbowles/fullstack_nodejs/README.md

 Once an application is updated, you may validate it.
 After validation, you are given a quote.
 If validation is attempted again, you will be given an error as your application is already valid.

-Subsequent updates to the application after validation
+Subsequent updates to the application after validation will mark the application as `incomplete` and require validation.

-This link may be used to continue an application in the future.
 ### A Note on Stretch Goals
 #### TypeScript
 While the desire to have a fully-typed (strictly) implementation would be preferred, the time was a limiting factor.
 Given the time, a fully-typed API and app implementation would have been delivered.